GuySawyer/EnterShopper/README.md

 	- cmsRepo.provideSingleShopInMall(mallName: String, shopName: String) : Will return a Shop object

 	- cmsRepo.provideShopsInCity(cityName: String) : Will return a List<Shop> object

+App EnterShopper

+	- This app displays a list of cities all containing malls and shops.

+	- Upon selection of a city, the user is prompted to choose between viewing all malls, or all shops in that city.

+	- If the user chooses to view malls, all malls will be displayed, and they can then view the shops in that particular mall.